Rocky (2008 film): Soundtrack

-The music was composed by Venkat-Narayan and the audio was sold on Skanda Audio label.
+The music was composed by Venkat-Narayan and the audio was sold on the Skanda Audio label.

 Reception

 Critical response

-R G Vijayasarathy of Rediff.com scored the film at 1 out of 5 stars and wrote "Music director Venkat and Narayan score two strong numbers like Valla Vallare and the title song.
+R. G. Vijayasarathy of Rediff.com scored the film at 1 out of 5 stars and wrote "Music director Venkat and Narayan score two strong numbers like Valla Vallare and the title song.
 Dialogue writer Vijay Chendur has written crisp dialogues.
 But the senseless story makes the film a failure.
 Cameraman Sudhakar comes off good with his camera work".
 A critic from Bangalore Mirror wrote "Yash gets a better film to work on next time.
-If it is a khichidi of other films Nagendra wants to direct, he better stick to his forte of editing.
+If it is a khichidi of other films Nagendra wants to direct, he had better stick to his forte of editing.
 And please Nagendra, do not play those silly cameo roles".